ostrebler/graphql-live/packages/client/README.md

 # @graphql-live/client

+> **⚠ WARNING: Still under development.**

 Very tiny library to send **live queries** to a compatible GraphQL server ([`@graphql-live/server`](https://www.npmjs.com/package/@graphql-live/server)) using the `@live` directive and automatically get updates when fresh data is available.
 Under the hood, the client uses Socket.IO to communicate and receives JSON patches to perform surgical updates of previous results _(side note : you don't have to think about it)_, thus optimizing bandwidth usage.

+Of course, it also supports standard queries and mutations (subscriptions might come in the futur).

 ## Install